deepmodeling-activity/hackathon2022/readme.md

 <p align="center"> <strong> Welcome to DeepModeling Hackathon 2.0!</strong> </p>

 ## Introduction
-This repository intends to distribute information related to the competition.
-We will also upload everyone's work here after the deadline.
+Information related to the competition will be distributed here.
+Submission will also be uploaded here after the deadline.

 ## Competition Timeline